naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.27.ipv6.addressing.md

 ###### Unspecified Address

 The unspecified unicast address is the all-0s address, represented as ::.
 It cannot be assigned to an interface but is reserved for communications when the sending device does not have a valid IPv6 address yet.
 For example, a device uses :: as the source address when using the duplicate address detection (DAD) process.
 The DAD process ensures a unique link-local address.
 Before a device can begin using its newly created link-local address, it sends out an all-nodes multicast to all devices on the link, with its new address as the destination.
 If the device receives a response, it knows the link-local address is in use and therefore needs to create another link-local address.

+###### Unique Local Address

+Unique local addresses (ULA) are defined by RFC 4193.
+These are private addresses.
+However, unlike IPv4, ULAs are globally unique.
+This is possible due to the relatively large amount of address space in the Global ID portion.
+Unique Local addresses have the following characteristics:

+- Possess a globally unique prefix or at least have a very high probability of being unique
+- Allows sits to be combined or privately interconnected without address conflicts or addressing renumbering
+- Remain independent of any Internet service provider and can be used within a site without having Internet connectivity
+- If accidentally leaked outside a site by either routing or the Domain Name System, don cause a conflict
+- Can be used just like a global unicast address

+###### IPv4 Embedded Address